zowe/community/Project Management/Meeting Minutes and Agenda/20200220/Meeting Minutes.md

 1. Start Recording
 2. ZLC Updates
 3. Current Release and Build Status (Jack/Mark)
+    - Nightly build is green.
+    - Will build v1.9.0-RC1 today.
 4. Plan
      - Discuss v1.9.0 Release
      - Squads confirm that the content is confirmed for the v1.9.0 release